 QoS messaging takes place in real time while callers wait for services to be activated or changed.
 Thus, the protocol needs to be fast.
 The number of messages is minimized, especially the number of messages which transits the backbone, and the number of upstream DOCSIS messages.
-On the cable network, where there is no possibility that forward and reverse paths will be different, this protocol adds several new objects to RSVP, which enables the CMTS to reduce latency by acting as a proxy for the far-end client.

-RSVP messages, DOCSIS management messages, and call signaling messages (collectively referred to as signaling messages) are all transported over the DOCSIS network on a best effort basis.
+DOCSIS management messages, and call signaling messages (collectively referred to as signaling messages) are all transported over the DOCSIS network on a best effort basis.
 If the CM is also supporting data services, best effort service may be unable to provide the low latency needed for signaling messages.
 In this situation, the CM MAY be provisioned with a separate service flow, with enhanced QoS, to carry signaling traffic.
 For example, the signaling service flow could use real-time polling, or non-real-time polling service.
 This separate service flow is provisioned in the same manner as other DOCSIS media streams, and MAY include classifiers such that its presence is transparent to the MTA.